 CHOOSING AN ACCREDITED ONLINE NURSE PRACTITIONER PROGRAM

-Attending an accredited online nursing school may enable students to seek state or federal financial aid.
-Financial aid agencies do not fund non-accredited nursing programs.
+Accredited online nurse practitioner programs help RNs prepare for APRN roles.
+If you attend an accredited online nursing school it may enable you to seek state or federal financial aid.
+Financial aid agencies do not fund non accredited nursing programs.
 But that’s not all.
-Graduates of accredited online NP programs may also qualify to pursue advanced studies.
-This includes post-masters certificates and PhD or DNP degrees.
+Grads of accredited online NP programs may also qualify to pursue advanced studies.
+This includes post masters certificates and PhD or DNP degrees.
 State licensing boards do the same as schools and look at whether or not you earned your NP degree through an accredited nursing program.
 Accredited online nurse practitioner programs also have to prove they meet quality standards.
 This means their course plan has to ready students with the core competencies.
-More on that in the section above.

 ACEN VS CCNE

-The Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN) are two major accrediting agencies.
-Both agencies have databases so you can determine the status of a program or school rather than relying on the school’s website.
+The Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN) are two accrediting agencies.
+Both agencies have data bases so you can determine the status of a program or school rather than relying on the school’s website.

 ACEN – Accreditation Commission for Education in Nursing (ACEN).
-The ACEN accredits all types of nursing education programs including master’s, baccalaureate, associate’s and diploma.
+The ACEN accredits all types of nursing education programs including master’s, bachelor’s, associate’s and diploma.

-In terms of the overall workforce, the average age of nurse practitioners is just over 43 years of age though this is declining by 0.88%.
-Of the 3.98 million people in the workforce, 88.9% are female.
-This may or may not change as the workforce is growing by 5.25%. vi
+In terms of the overall work force, the average age of nurse practitioners is just under 43 years of age though this is declining by 0.429%.
+Of the 4.3 million people in the work force, 92.2% are female.
+This may or may not change as the work force is growing by 4.06%.

-Below is a list of the states with the highest employment level of nurse practitioners.viii
+Below is a list of the states with the highest employment level of nurse practitioners.

-Nurse practitioners are in high demand and reports point to an extra 56,100 jobs through 2026.ix
+Growth in NP roles is growing as they are in high demand and reports point to an extra 123,600 jobs through 2032.

-Nurse Practitioners are advanced practice registered nurses (APRNS).
-The role of a NP varies in each state.
-Yet often they can prescribe medications, order medical tests, and diagnose health problems.
-Some work on their own, others collaborate with medical professionals.
-NPs generally study to work with a specific population group (E.g. pregnant women, children, families, mental health).
+These pros are advanced practice registered nurses (APRNS).
+The role of an NP can change in each state.
+Yet often they can prescribe meds, order medical tests, and diagnose health problems.
+Some work on their own, others work with medical experts.
+NPs often study to work with a certain groups (e.g. pregnant women, children, families, mental health).

 Nurse Anesthetists (CRNAs) provide anesthesia and related care.
-Such care may come before, during, and after surgical, therapeutic, diagnostic, and obstetrical procedures.
+Such care may come before, during, and after surgical, therapeutic, and obstetrical procedures.
 Before a surgery, a CRNA discusses medications with their patient.
-S/he may then administer general, regional or local anesthesia and monitor patient vitals
+S/he may then give general, regional or local anesthesia and monitor patient vitals.